raacampbell/two-photon-toolbox/README.md

 **Installation**

 - Download or clone repository from Bitbucket https://bitbucket.org/turnerlab/two-photon-toolbox

 - Open MATLAB.
 Launch the path tool (pathtool from the command line).

 - Add the two photon toolbox directory *with* sub-directories to your MATLAB path.

-- You will now need to REMOVE certain directories:
+You will now need to REMOVE certain directories.

-   - Take out all directories starting with ".git"
+-Take out all directories starting with ".git"
 - Take out the html sub-directory.
 If you don't do this, you will run into LOTS of problems.
 - Remove the examples sub-directory.
 It doesn't have to be in your path.
 - Do NOT remove the root directory or the HTML help won't work.

 - If you did the above correctly, the two photon toolbox should appear in MATLAB's documentation browser.
 On newer versions of MATLAB it is accessed via the "Supplemental Software" link.